 - Helpful content including videos about emotional health and well-being during this time, from Derbyshire County Council.

-- Catherine Serjeant, art therapy coordinator in our Living Well service, said: ‘The arts are a wonderful solace in times of trouble.
+- Catherine Serjeant, art therapy coordinator, said: ‘The arts are a wonderful solace in times of trouble.
 So many times, I have heard people say how you forget all your troubles while being absorbed with crafts and arts.
 Now every morning I’m absorbed with an pictorial diary.
 I’m painting, drawing, collaging, writing.
 You don’t have to be brilliant at it, just have a go and learn to laugh at yourself.
 How about keeping a diary of all the cooking and eating you’re doing including drawing or painting, crayoning, printing.
 If you find your taste buds have gone or you’re not feeling like eating, write or draw your frustrations… ‘the Frustration Monster!’
 The ‘What If Monster’ is another idea to portray.
 It could perhaps be a 3D structure!
 Use stuff out of your garage or shed.
 Keep a scrapbook.
 Weave a wall hanging.
 Print with potatoes or just let your pencil have a wonderful doodle!’